ericauld/cutlass/media/docs/gemm_api_3x.md

 mainloop fusions and epilogue fusions.
 It is responsible for implementing the `k_tile` loop in the above triply nested loop pseudocode.

-EA: I need to better understand what they mean by "mainloop".
-Is this "BLIS" terminology?
-See section directly below...

 ### Collective Mainloops

 The `cutlass::gemm::collective::CollectiveMma` class is the primary interface to